Welcome!

 The Story Grounds is a research lab at Brandon University rooted in storytelling, film, and arts-based collaboration.
 We are a place where art, storytelling, knowledge, and relationships are nurtured.

-1. Storytelling & Film
+& Film

 Creating collaborative films and digital stories grounded in community relationships.

-2. Arts-Based Research
+Arts-Based

 Exploring research as a creative, relational, and place-based practice.

-3. Community Collaboration
+Community

 Working ethically with Indigenous Peoples, artists, and organizations.